Elvin Rodríguez

-Elvin Miguel Rodríguez (born March 31, 1998) is a Dominican professional baseball pitcher who is a free agent.
+Elvin Miguel Rodríguez (born March 31, 1998) is a Dominican professional baseball pitcher for the Lotte Giants of the KBO League.
 He has previously played in Major League Baseball (MLB) for the Detroit Tigers, Tampa Bay Rays, Milwaukee Brewers, and Baltimore Orioles, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

 Career

 Los Angeles Angels

 Rodríguez signed with the Los Angeles Angels as an international free agent on July 4, 2014.
 He spent his professional debut season of 2015 with the Dominican Summer League Angels, going 0–6 with a 4.59 over 51 innings.
 He split the 2016 season between the DSL and the Arizona League Angels, going a combined 4–2 with a 1.53 ERA over 58 2/3 innings.
 He split the 2017 season between the Orem Owlz and the Burlington Bees, going a combined 5–3 with a 2.91 ERA over 68 innings.
 He was named the Pioneer League Pitcher of the Year.